Skip to content

 Calculator next to a payslip for checking tax and NI

-The Standard Code: 1257L
+The standard code: 1257L

 For the current tax year, the most common code for a graduate with one job and no special circumstances is 1257L.
+It means you have a tax-free personal allowance of £12,570 a year and only pay income tax on earnings above that.
+The 'L' just means you get the standard allowance.

 National insurance (NI)